I really like my students (well, most of them anyway… (:-)…). I would not be in this line of work otherwise.

 **Or the anecdotal relationship between exams and family fatalities (Most of my students are honest, though).
 This seems to be documented, but I have to find out if this is a true paper…

-And when a student absolutely, critically, life/death situation must take my class to graduate and upon checking the records the student is 25 credits short…
+**Or when a student says that it is absolutely, critically, life/death situation that they must take my class to graduate and upon checking the records the student is 25 credits short…

 But those are for another day.